Blendify/blender-manual/blender_docs/manual/modeling/surfaces/selecting.rst

 :doc:`NURBS curve selection </modeling/curves/editing/introduction>`.
-The basic tools are the same as with :doc:`meshes </modeling/meshes/selecting/introduction>`, so you can select a simple control point with a :kbd:`LMB` -click, add to current selection with :kbd:`Shift-LMB` -clicks, :kbd:`B` order-select, and so on.
+The basic tools are the same as with :doc:`meshes </modeling/meshes/selecting/introduction>`, so you can select a simple control point with a :kbd:`LMB` -click, add to current selection with :kbd:`Shift-LMB` clicks, :kbd:`B` order-select, and so on.

 .. figure:: /images/modeling_surfaces_selecting.png
    :align: right

    Select Menu.

-:kbd:`L`, :kbd:`Ctrl-L` will add to the selection the mouse cursor's nearest control point, and all the linked ones, i.e. all points belonging to the same surface.

 Select Menu